-At the Lido, there are many residential areas, restaurants, shops, and hotels that you can explore, and you will get a relaxed, much calmer, and relaxed atmosphere on the island.
+At the Lido, there are many residential areas, restaurants, shops, and hotels that you can explore, and you will get a much calmer atmosphere on the island.

-This is the best place to escape the busy streets and waterways which surround the grand canal.
+This is the best place to escape the busy streets and waterways surrounding the grand canal.